 Most public bodies are managed by Boards of Directors.
 Most public appointments will be for member or chair positions on the board of a public body.

-You can find out more about public bodies at the link below.
+You can find out more about public bodies and access annual statistical reports at the link below.

 Public appointments give people from all walks of life the chance to play a part in directing and managing the services that government provides.